dkershaw10/microsoft-graph-docs/authorization/PermissionsTopic12.md

 ### Example Scenarios
 **Delegated**

-* _Clanendars.Read_ : Your App reads the calendars of the signed-in user.
+* _Calendars.Read_ : Your App reads the calendars of the signed-in user.
 * _Calendars.ReadWrite_ : Your app reads the calendars of the signed-in user and creates events for the signed-in user.
 * _Calendars.ReadWrite.Shared_ : Your app can read and create delete or update events in all calendars that the signed-in user can access.
 For organizational accounts this access is dependent upon the security groups and directoryRoles that the signed-in user is a member of.
 For personal Microsoft accounts the access is limited to the signed-in user.